johnkerl/miller/docs/src/file-formats.md

 See [Record Heterogeneity](record-heterogeneity.md) for how Miller handles changes of field names within a single data stream.

-For output only (this isn't supported in the input-scanner as of 5.0.0) you can use `--barred` with pprint output format:
+Since Miller 5.0.0, you can use `--barred` or `--barred-output` with pprint output format:

 <pre class="pre-highlight-in-pair">
 <b>mlr --opprint --barred cat data/small</b>